Shoreasg/Coda-bird/README.md

 ## Day 11 - 28/9/2021

 Spend whole day at the funeral.
-Reached home and worked on
+Reached home and worked on sound effects and create a highscore at the bottom of the screen.
+Highscore at the bottom will always be refresh every 1 second.
+Tomorrow or Thursday, i will be adjusting my naming conventions and writing down comments for my code.